bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/syllabus.md

 _Assignment partner policy:_  You may work with one partner (see course policies for details on what this means).
 One member of the team should submit the assignment and should  add the other member to the "team" so that (s)he  can get the credit.

-_Assignment honor code:_ Assignments are at collaboration-level 1; that is, verbal collaboration without solution sharing (check course policies for details on what this means).
-There are lots of resources online, such as lecture notes, animations, visualizations, practice problems, video recordings, which you are encouraged to explore to help you understand the material. _However, you must be careful not to search the internet (and that includes ChatGPT) for specific problems with the intent to get hints for their solutions.
+_Assignment honor code:_
+* Level 1: Assignments are at collaboration-level 1; that is, verbal collaboration without solution sharing (check course policies for details on what this means).

+*  Use the internet to learn, but don't cheat: There are lots of resources online, such as lecture notes, animations, visualizations, practice problems, video recordings, which you are encouraged to explore to help you understand the material. _However, you must be careful not to search the internet (and that includes ChatGPT) for the homework  problems.
 Searching for the assignment problems on the internet violates academic honesty for this class._